Guyton, Georgia: History

 In 1887, Guyton was incorporated and issued a town charter by the State of Georgia.
 The local member of the Georgia Legislature who had the bill introduced and passed was Colonel Clarance Guyton, a grandson of Archibald Guyton.

-The Guyton City Hall has had many requests for information about the family of Guytons.
+The Guyton City Hall has received many requests over the years for information about the Guyton family.
 However, little is known about their background.
-They were rumored to have come from England to North Carolina.
-Archibald Guyton came to this area from North Carolina in 1825.
+They were rumored to have immigrated from England to North Carolina.
+Archibald Guyton arrived to the area from North Carolina in 1825.
 He was married twice.
 His first wife was the widow Tondee of Savannah.
-There is a Tondee farm or plantation listed in Effingham County near Guyton during this period, so she may have had connections there.
+There was a Tondee farm or plantation listed in Effingham County near Guyton during this period, so she may have had connections there.
 The Georgia census of 1850 shows Archibald came to Georgia in 1825.
 He was in the timber business.
 His first wife, widow Tondee died (fever) and is buried in the old Providence Baptist Cemetery.
 His second wife was Harriet Patterson, of this area.
 Archibald had a son, Robert, by his first wife and a son, Charles, by his second wife.
 There were several girls also as are listed in his cemetery plot.
 Archibald's grandson, Clarance, was an attorney and maintained a law office in Savannah.
 Everyone called him Colonel Guyton.
 He was a member of the Georgia Legislature and was very prominent.

 There are no families named Guyton living in the community today.
 The last Guyton family home, which was occupied by Clarance, his sister Belle Hendry, and also his sister Tallullah and her husband Fred Seckinger is still in excellent condition.
 It is located on Highway 17, just north of the Guyton city limits.

 Every December, the spirit of Christmas is highlighted in Guyton with an annual tour of homes.
 This community-sponsored event will usually host around three to four thousand visitors every year.
 Visitors will usually tour about a dozen homes, and nearly all of the churches are open for the tour.
 Many homes in the historic district will have lighted doors.
 The festivities usually begin with a country supper and tour of the historical city.
 As visitors drive down main street in Guyton, they can view the lighted trees that line the old railroad median for 1 mi.
 The Guyton Volunteer Fire Department usually illuminates the nearly 7,000 lights each year on the Saturday following Thanksgiving.

 Today, Guyton is still a small town, but one with much history.
 As visitors drive through its narrow lanes and streets, particularly in December of each year, they see a Georgia town pretty much the way it was nearly a century ago.